CubeFactory2/cubefactory/README.md

 # CubeFactory 2

 The CubeFactory 2 is an autonomous and portable mini factory with own energy and material supply.
-It embeds three modules: a 3D-printer, a plastic recycler producing filaments for the 3D-printer for closed-loop material supply as well as photovoltaic panels and batteries for energy supply.
+It embeds three modules: a 3D-printer, a plastic recycler producing filament for the 3D-printer for closed-loop material supply as well as photovoltaic panels and batteries for energy supply.
 It was developed at the [Department for Assembly Technology and Factory Management of the Technische Universität Berlin](http://www.mf.tu-berlin.de/) in the frame of the [Collaborative Research Center 1026 "Sustainable Manufacturing - Shaping Global Value Creation"](http://www.sustainable-manufacturing.net).

 Key figures:
 * Weight: